malevinso/Git.Helper/README.md

   Now the first-change PR will probably give us a "Can't automatically merge" error.

-  -- Working on the use case now -- FIRST CHANGE
+  -- Working on the use case now -- SECOND CHANGE